grocha7/crunch-app/README.md

 You can run each part separately or together using the following commands once you are on crunch-app directory:

-- **Run both server and client together:(preferred)**
-  1. Run the following command in the project root directory:
+- **a: Run both server and client together:(preferred)** Run the following command in the project root directory:

      ```
      npm run start:all